President Trump, first lady take calls from children about Santa at White House

 First lady Melania Trump was heard asking a caller whether they had been good and wishing the child a merry Christmas.
 She told another child that Santa "is still far away" but was on his way to their home.

-The NORAD Santa tracking tradition began in 1955, when a newspaper printed the incorrect number in an ad and children called the Continental Air Defense Command Operations Center in Colorado Springs, Colo.
+The NORAD Santa tracking tradition began in 1955, when a newspaper printed the incorrect number in an ad and children called the Continental Air Defense Command Operations Center in Colorado Springs, Colorado.

 When Shoup took the first call, he assumed it was from the Pentagon or a general.
 Instead, he recalled in a interview with NORAD, a child's voice asked: "Are you really Santa Claus?"

-Note: CORRECTION: (Dec.
-25, 2018, 4:43 p.m.
-ET): An earlier version of this article misspelled the first name of the 7-year-old who spoke to Trump and also incorrectly identified her as a boy.
-Her first name is Collman, not Coleman.